3D scanning and 3D printing for museums and archeology

 For instance, in Spring 2015, an exhibition at The Prado Museum allowed blind visitors to discover five masterpieces thanks to 3D printing.
 Those paintings in relief permitted visitors to experience the exhibit by touching the 3D printed version of the masterpieces.

 An innovative way of using 3D printing and to prove that art goes beyond senses.

-A 3D printed painting displayed at the Prado Museum in Madrid to provide a better visitor experience.
+A 3D printed painting displayed at the Prado Museum in Madrid to provide a better visitor experience (source: ufunk.net).

-> MyMiniFactory – Scan The World.
-Thousand of 3D files from all across the globe.
-The 3D files were made from real life objects scanned in 3D.
-The designs are 100% printable!
+- MyMiniFactory > Scan The World.
+Thousand of 3D files from artists and museums all across the globe are available here, obtained from real life objects scanned in 3D.
+The designs are 100% 3D printable.

-> African Fossils.
-3D scanned files in HD, classified by time period and type (hominids, animals, tools).
-A wikipedia section is associated to each single 3D model, for detailed explanations and background of the fossil.
+- African Fossils.
+You will find here HD 3D designs of fossils, categorized by time era and type (hominids, animals, tools).
+A wiki section is linked to each 3D model, with detailed explanations and background information on the fossil.
 A powerful educative resource.

-> MorphoSource.
-MorphoSource is a project-based data archive that allows researchers to store and organize, share, and distribute their own 3D data.
-File formats include tiff, dicom, stanford ply, and stl.
+- MorphoSource.
+MorphoSource is an online repository which allows researchers from universities and labs worldwide to store, share, and distribute their 3D data.
+You will find here thousands of 3D morphological data sets, downloadable for free.
+3D file formats include tiff, dicom, stanford ply, and stl.
 You can browse the cultural files by Institution, Taxonomy, Bibliography and Project.